HDMS Triton (1790): Ship's career

 In April 1799, a lightning strike on the main mast caused a fire that took four hours to bring under control.
 Triton returned to Copenhagen on 5 October 1799.

-From 1800 to 1802 under Captain-Lieutenant Johan Hartvig Ernst von Berger Triton was active in the Mediterranean squadron, but from 15 February 1801 was held in Port Mahon under embargo by the British forces stationed there.
-On 16 February the Danish brig Glommen was also placed under embargo.
+From 1800 to 1802 under Captain-Lieutenant Johan Hartvig Ernst von Berger Triton was active in the Mediterranean squadron, but from 15 February 1801 was detained in Mahón by the British.
+On 16 February the Danish brig Glommen was also detained.
 Both ships were held until 3 July 1801.
 Back on duty, the ship was caught by a severe storm whilst in Livorno harbour in November 1801 and lost four anchors but was saved by grounding on a mudbank.

 In the spring of 1802 one of Triton's officers, senior Lieutenant Hans Emanuel Wulff, developed eye problems similar to a cataract and was landed at Pisa for treatment.
 Much improved, he returned on board on 14 May 1802.
 The ship returned to Copenhagen on 10 December 1802.